20kdc/funcWebWiki/INSTALL_GUIDE.md

 The second thing to note is that the wiki is only accessible to localhost by default to prevent remote access.

-This can be skipped with `-- --public-unsafe`, _but writable funcWebWiki has no authentication by default and thus is not safe for public access._
+This can be skipped with `-- --public-unsafe`, _but writable funcWebWiki has **no authentication** by default and thus is not safe for public access._

-A single global HTTP basic auth `username:password` required for absolutely everything can be set with the environment variable `WIKI_BASIC_AUTH`.
+A single global HTTP basic auth `username:password` required for any interaction whatsoever can be set with the environment variable `WIKI_BASIC_AUTH`.

 Finally, there are a number of command-line options; a command such as `somewiki.com -- --help` can be used to view them.